 According to a study conducted by the Journal of the American College of Nutrition, cinnamon actually helps reduce blood pressure in people with diabetes.
 (The researchers also noted that cinnamon reduces systolic blood pressure in people without diabetes, too.)

 Cardamom powder was tested on 20 newly diagnosed individuals with primary stage 1 hypertension to discover its effect on cardiovascular risk factors.
 Each subject was given three grams of cardamom powder for 12 weeks.
 Blood pressure was taken initially, and at four-week intervals for three months.
 Results showed cardamom powder to significantly decrease systolic, diastolic, and mean blood pressure and significantly increase fibrinolytic (blood clot-inhibiting) activity.
-Total antioxidant status also increased by 90 percent at the end of three months, without any side effects.
+The total antioxidant status also increased by 90 percent at the end of three months, without any side effects.

 A study published in “Hypertension” concluded that flaxseed lowers blood pressure in hypertensive patients. … The former ate 30 grams of flaxseed every day for 6 months.
 At the conclusion of the study, those in the flaxseed group had a lower blood pressure than those in the placebo group.

 Flaxseed is rich in omega-3 fatty acids, which have been found to lower blood pressure significantly.
 Flaxseed may protect against atherosclerotic cardiovascular disease by reducing serum cholesterol, improving glucose tolerance, and acting as an antioxidant.
 You can buy many products that contain flaxseed, but a better bet is to buy ground flaxseed or grind it yourself in a coffee grinder and add it to your home-cooked meals.
 The best part about flaxseed is that it can be stirred into virtually any dish, from soups to smoothies to baked goods.
 Store flaxseed in your freezer for optimum potency.